svpcom/rtl88x2eu-20230815/README.md

 ```
 ![image](https://github.com/user-attachments/assets/0a17dd57-1cee-49aa-9d05-45c0e25097cc)

+## Transmit Beamforming in Monitor Mode (Without AP/STA assoc)
+It's under research, see [this branch](https://github.com/libc0607/rtl88x2eu-20230815/tree/beamforming_research) for details.
+It would be great if someone could help ...

 ## Use with OpenIPC
 The driver has been integrated into the default FPV firmware for SSC30KQ, SSC338Q, and SSC377DE since [this commit](https://github.com/OpenIPC/firmware/commit/64228b686002b2fd8fd2cbf722a1a6cb7aad9650).